-And that brings us to "The World's Revolution," who you struggled with, or pieces that pushed your skills to the limit?
-How did you resolve them? the project we're discussing today.
-Last year, in collaboration with a few author friends, I started thinking about what it would look like to create I learned within my first year that it's really a climate fiction setting, just a few years in the important to "like" what you're editing.
-More future, that lots of writers could build together. importantly, it's really important to know what Because in my opinion, we need to be addressyou're about to edit before you edit it. ing climate change on all fronts.
-While I started writing because I had too many stories in my I was [once] given a short story by an author that ended up including some really graphic violence head, in the present, I'm writing fiction because I fundamentally believe in the power of stories that shook me as I edited.
-Fortunately, when I to influence the way people view the world. talked to the author about it, they were really understanding and apologized for not warning me.
-Since then, I've learned to ensure authors let Just for some context, can you break down what me know if there's any graphic content I should it is that a public interest environmental attorney does?
-That's a string of words I don't think many be prepared for.
+And that brings us to "The World's Revolution," the project we're discussing today.
+Last year, in collaboration with a few author friends, I started thinking about what it would look like to create a climate fiction setting, just a few years in the future, that lots of writers could build together.
+Because in my opinion, we need to be addressing climate change on all fronts.
+While I started writing because I had too many stories in my head, in the present, I'm writing fiction because I fundamentally believe in the power of stories to influence the way people view the world.

-people are used to seeing all together like that!
+Just for some context, can you break down what it is that a public interest environmental attorney does?
+That's a string of words I don't think many people are used to seeing all together like that!

 Yes, absolutely.
-As an attorney, I work for a what you're doing. nonprofit organization advocating for environmental protection in all levels of government, I'd like to move on and chat about some of your and we especially focus on climate policy.
-So a personal work, such as the aforementioned "public interest" attorney is advocating on be-Chronicles of Theren.
-First, what are some of half of what will benefit the public, as opposed the inspirations you draw upon for your own to private interests or governmental interests. writing?
+As an attorney, I work for a nonprofit organization advocating for environmental protection in all levels of government, and we especially focus on climate policy.
+So a "public interest" attorney is advocating on behalf of what will benefit the public, as opposed to private interests or governmental interests.
 In addition to your attorney work, you are the Director of Editorial Services at Two Doctors Media Collaborative.
 I'd like to take a moment to give some advice to authors editing their work, or editors looking to improve their game: what are some tips you can give people?